yetanalytics/lrsql/doc/reactions.md

 # Reactions

-Reactions allow SQL LRS to watch for patterns in submitted xAPI data and dynamically generate new statements in response.
+Reactions is a new feature that allows SQL LRS to watch for patterns in submitted xAPI data and dynamically generate new statements in response.

 ## Usage

 To use Reactions the `LRSQL_ENABLE_REACTIONS` environment variable or the `enableReactions` LRS configuration property must be set to `true`.
-Reactions are disabled by default.
+Reactions is disabled by default.

 ![reactions table](images/reactions/table.png)
 To view a reaction, click on the reaction in the table above.
 This will display a reaction view page.